James Forger Dean of the College of Music and Professor of Saxophone

 East Lansing, MI 48824

 Forger has maintained an active role as a saxophone performer appearing with orchestras such as Grand Rapids Symphony, Pittsburgh Symphony, Warsaw Philharmonic, and the Grand Teton Music Festival Orchestra.
 A leader in the commissioning and performance of new works for the saxophone, he has commissioned works by Milton Babbitt, John Anthony Lennon, David Liptak, Donald Martino, Charles Ruggiero, and Morton Subotnick.
-He is an active accreditation visitor, has served two terms as member and chairperson of the National Association of Schools of Music Commission on Non-Degree-Granting Accreditation, and currently serves on the nominating committee.
+He is an active accreditation visitor, having served two terms as member and chairperson of the National Association of Schools of Music Commission on Non-Degree-Granting Accreditation.
+In 2013, he was elected to the NASM Commission on Accreditation.